British railway milk tank wagon: Design

 Under the milk churn system, the steel churn had been owned either by the farmer or the dairy, to which was attached a paper delivery note for the railway.
 The three participants hence agreed to adopt the same ownership system for the new milk tank wagons, whereby the chassis was supplied by the railway company, while the carrying tank was supplied by the dairy.

 The first designs were introduced by the GWR and the LMS in 1927, followed a year later by the LNER.
 The SR initially experimented with 2000 impgal roll-on/roll-off two or three-axled road trailers, which after being towed to each farm by a dairy company or SR lorry, could be taken to the railway station and then strapped down on a standard railway flat wagon.
 60 of these road tankers were built, but although the system survived in some areas, by 1931 the SR had abandoned marketing the system and moved inline with the other railway companies, under pressure from the big dairies.
 The GWR later trialled the idea, and some tanks were redeployed to the Western Region of British Railways on nationalisation in 1948.

 The initial milk tank wagon designs were based on a 12 ft two axle railway wagon chassis.
 There was a ladder either side to allow filling via an industrial rubber hose into a flip-top dome casing, while a steel pipe exited at the bottom of the tank with a tap either end of the chassis between the buffer beams for extraction.
-All designs unlike typical goods wagons used vacuum braking, due to their high-speed deployment.
+Unlike typical goods wagons, all milk wagons used vacuum braking due to their high-speed deployment.
 The various designs that railway companies used followed a common pattern, but even at this early stage differences appeared making them easy to spot.
 While GWR designs used flat-strip metal as bracing, LMS and SR designs used rounded steel bracing.
 SR designs had additional V-shaped support bracing either end, and had additional wooden packing behind each of the buffers.
 LMS designs had a catwalk around the filling dome.